 Presbyterian Hospital Area Work: Those needing hospital access are encouraged to reroute to Lead/Coal to minimize construction and traffic related delays.

 Old Coors & Yucca Realignment: Old Coors traffic is able to turn right onto Central eastbound and left for westbound traffic, which will be directed to the new travel lane on Yucca Dr.

 All construction is weather permitting and subject to change without notice.
 Additional information can be found on BRTABQ.com or by calling 505-398-4ART.

-Plan ahead and stay updated each week with new construction updates.
+Plan ahead with stay updated each week with new construction updates.

-Also included in this week's edition, you will find traffic updates with Google Maps, information on the ART bus being showcased at a recent car show, bike racks on the ART buses, increased security for ART and more.
+Also included in this week's edition, you will find traffic updates with Google Maps, information on ART receiving an award from NAIOP, River of Lights, ART's new mobile app and more.

-For more information, read the full story on the Area-Info website.
+For more information, read the full story on abqjournal.com.

 Real-time Traffic Updates from Google Maps

 Do you want to know what traffic will be like on Central Avenue?

 Get real-time traffic information from Google Maps.